cardwing/Codes-for-PVKD/README.md

 3. Semi-supervised learning.

-You can follow [GuidedContrast](https://arxiv.org/abs/2110.08188) to use pseudo labels of the test set to complement the original training set.
+You can follow [GuidedContrast](https://arxiv.org/abs/2110.08188) to use pseudo labels of the test set to complement the original training set. (**DO NOT** use it in the supervised training.
+It can only be used in the semi-supervised setting to prove the value of the proposed semi-supervised algorithm.)

 4. More data augmentations.